Juan-Ceballos/ARTvel-App/README.md

 ### Search
 Rijksmuseum: Search for art pieces by artist name.

-Ticketmaster: Search for events based on address
+Ticketmaster: Search for events based on address.

 Rijksmuseum Experience | Ticketmaster Experience
 ---------------------- | -----------------------